RailBlazer

 RailBlazer is a steel roller coaster at California's Great America in Santa Clara, California.
 Manufactured by Rocky Mountain Construction, the single-rail roller coaster opened in June 2018.
 RailBlazer is the ninth roller coaster at California's Great America, and features a 90-degree drop, three inversions, and an off-roading adventure theme.

-RailBlazer was one of two prototype single-rail coasters to open in 2018, the other being the Wonder Woman Golden Lasso Coaster at Six Flags Fiesta Texas, whose layout is a mirror image of RailBlazer's.
+RailBlazer was one of two prototype single-rail coasters to open in 2018, the other being the Wonder Woman Golden Lasso Coaster at sister park Six Flags Fiesta Texas, whose layout is a mirror image of RailBlazer's.

 History

 California's Great America announced RailBlazer on August 16, 2017, and accompanied it with an official groundbreaking ceremony.
 On the same day, the park released a simulated POV of the roller coaster.
 RailBlazer opened to passholders on June 9, 2018, and opened to the public 5 days later.

 Ride experience

 The ride begins by exiting the station and ascending a 106 ft tall chain lift.
 The train then banks left making a 180 degree turn and entering a 106 ft tall 90 degree drop, diving into a tunnel and reaching a maximum speed of 52 mph before entering a dive loop.
 The train then rises up to the right into an off-axis airtime hill, followed by a right-facing upwards helix.
 After the helix, the train makes a left turn and quickly drops, entering a right-facing cutback and a corkscrew.
 Finally, riders go through an over-banked turn to the left before hitting the brake run.